 Because dear reader, unfortunately the weather gods did not smile on this worthy event.
 In fact , no doubt annoyed by the omission of some of their favorite acts from the bill, they pissed on the heads of the long suffering crowd for large portions of both days .When they weren't busy pouring large quantities of cloud based aqua vitae onto the site , stage and attendees, they came to an arrangement whereupon no sooner did the rain disperse, than dreadful sea mists swept in silently onto the site , preventing most of the assembled festival goers from seeing the stage and artistes.
 The sun shone on Sunday for some of the acts, but a godawful storm hit the site after Van Morrison had finished his set and the stage was wrecked , adding to the costs incurred by the luckless organisers....

-At the end of the day,after all this ordure had been suffered by all and sundry , the Fife Aid organisation was left out of pocket to the tune of 170,000 pounds, not chicken feed in 1988.
+At the end of the day,after all this ordure had been suffered by all and sundry , the Fife Aid organisation was left out of pocket to the tune of 170,000 pounds, not chicken feed in 1988, or even now.

 Unpleasant weather .....